 Before we get started, there’s a trick about webinars that many don’t know: most of them aren’t actually live, even when they say they are.
 They’re pre-recorded and then held over a service that adds a chatroom, which gives the feel of something happening in real-time instead of being recorded.
 This also allows the company to have someone monitor the chatroom during the session to answer questions, follow up on leads, etc. if they choose.
 Said person is announced as an “assistant” in the webinar so as to maintain the illusion of real-time when in fact, the webinar itself is pre-recorded.

-Webinars are an adaptive medium; they can be used for everything from marketing and lead-generation (58% of B2B marketers responding to Content Marketing Institute’s survey said they were using webinars and webcasts as part of their company content marketing, and 32% felt they were critical to their business success), to product demonstration, to human resource presentations and employee training.
+Webinars are an adaptive medium; they can be used for everything from lead-generation, product demonstration, or human resource presentations to employee training.
+58% of B2B marketers responding to Content Marketing Institute’s survey said they were using webinars and webcasts as part of their company content marketing, and 32% felt they were critical to their business success.

 Benefits of Webinars